 - Assistance in navigating government guides, resources, and regulations

 - Stronger network of community assets including cultural institutions, open spaces, and business associations

 - Neighborhood beautification and marketing campaign

 With Kingsbridge’s cultural vibrancy in mind, the NWBCCC working group proposed a “civic space action plan” that provides cultural and community organizations with a roadmap for how to safely return, organize, and participate in civic life.
 This plan includes collaboration with local artists and youth groups, a kit-of-parts intervention to extend the retail and restaurant footprints, and outdoor activations such as pop-up markets to drive foot traffic to small businesses.

-Over the summer, the working group organized a seminar for small businesses on how to apply for relief loans and installed one of their outdoor dining prototypes at Tropical Rotisserie Kitchen on Sedgwick Avenue.
-They are now also sourcing materials for modular and movable outdoor furniture, barriers, and planters.
+Over the summer, the working group organized a seminar for small businesses on how to apply for relief loans, worked with local artists Felix and Dexter Ciprian and Tats Cru on an outdoor dining structure and mural respectively.